rein4nl1m/blackjack-clj/README.md

 # blackjack

-A study project in Clojure, creating a game of BlackJack (21, in Brazil) against a fictional player.
+A study project built with Clojure, creating a game of BlackJack (21, in Brazil) against a fictional player.

 Based on [Cesar Alcancio's playlist](https://www.youtube.com/playlist?list=PLcjDvROHY58MlqcAU7d0fYhAJQ-p-dMp6)